HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 The Baker Hotel has been abandoned for decades but still dominates the Mineral Wells skyline with its 14 stories and 450 rooms sitting vacant.

-The rooms at the Baker Hotel, in its heyday, had guests like the Three Stooges, Clark Gable, Judy Garland, Marlene Dietrich and Audie Murphy, being entertained by Big Band Leaders of the era, like Laurence Welk, Herby Kay and Paul Whiteman.
+The rooms at the Baker Hotel, in its heyday, had guests like the Three Stooges, Clark Gable, Judy Garland, Marlene Dietrich and Audie Murphy, being entertained by Big Band Leaders of the era, such Laurence Welk, Herby Kay and Paul Whiteman.

 By the 1960s the FDA told the Mineral Wells water sellers to cease their medicinal claims for the water.
 This was the final nail in the Baker Hotel's coffin.
 After the damage was done modern era testing discovered trace amounts of lithium in the Crazy Water, which you can buy today at the Famous Mineral Water Company, where you will find the Famous Mineral Water Pavilion and Gardens.
 There is an historical marker and you can sit at the original wood and marble bar and have ice cream, coffee and Crazy Water.